page_title_detailed

 • Sleep on cotton bed sheets and use a fan or air conditioning.

-• Try complementary therapies such as massage or acupuncture.
+• Try complementary therapies such as massage, acupuncture, or Mindfulness-based stress reduction

 • Exercise for 20 minutes a day.